nimcastano/c0323-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Where do you put non-visible content about the HTML document?
+The non-visible content is placed within the head tags.
-You can use the ccomment tags, <!-- and -->, to put content in the html document that will not be visible on to the viewer of the webpage.
+You can also use the comment tags, <!-- and -->, to put content in the html document that will not be visible on to the viewer of the webpage.
 - Where do you put visible content about the HTML document?
-The visible content is pretty much everything that is not commented away.
-If it is within an opening and closing tag, it will likely show up somewhere on the html document, especially if it is within the body tags.
+The visible content on an HTML document are placed within the body tags.
 - Where do the `<head>` and `<body>` tags go in a valid HTML document?
 The head and body tags go in between the html tags.
 They are separate entities and not opened within each other.
 - What is the purpose of a `<!DOCTYPE>` declaration?